ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 Typically, you do not write the polygon-writing algorithms yourself.
 You use APIs to do it for you.

 ## APIs
 There's plenty of APIs for graphics.
 Some are high-level, some low-level.
 For example, Canvas and SVG are high-level while WebGL is low-level.
 Some go on top of those, like three.js.
+Canvas is
 For example,
 ```html
 <html>